mparkcode/django-retroplay/README.md

 Rather than having dead links in the nav and footer I created the info app and filled the individual urls with dummy data.

 #### Existing Features
-* working links to contact, FAQ and shipping information.
+* Working links to Contact, FAQ and Shipping information views.
 * Filled with dummy data.
 * The contact form redirects to the FAQ via a get request.